rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 FP is definitely about controlling the first, it also can improve [the second](TODO).

 Let's focus on 2 cornerstones of scientific experiments: reproducibility and properly randomized and sufficiently large samples and restrict out observations to automated testing.
 FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
 Haskell is sometimes called _the best imperative PL_[^best_imperative].
-I propose that _FP is the best empirical programming method_.
+I propose that _FP could be the best empirical programming method_.
 Yeah, could I be a little biased, just a little.

 [^best_imperative]: "Haskell is the world’s finest imperative programming language" famous quote, probably originated in this paper [Simon Peyton Jones on Tackling the Awkward Squad](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mark.pdf?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Fsimonpj%2Fpapers%2Fmarktoberdorf%2Fmark.pdf)

+_Mocking_ is a smelly testing methodology.
+Let's talk about it while wearing an empirical scientist hat.
+Mocking, especially on a unit test level, assumes that the developer can correctly simulate real world with which the tested code interacts.
+This has all kind of potential bias issues.
+Control in empirical studies is about reducing bias, not adding it.
+FP effectively eliminates the need for unit level mocks.

+Notice, I did not say "Haskell is the best empirical PL".
+Empirical method benefits from more observability like decent debuggers, stack traces...

-FP is considered very theoretical for a least 2 reasons: one is that FP considers formalism to be important (E.g. operational semantics, lambda calculus as intermediate language, etc), second is in how it is being presented[^practical] (theorists found their niche in FP and are running with it).
+FP is considered very theoretical for a least 2 reasons: one is that FP considers formalism to be important (E.g. operational semantics, lambda calculus as intermediate language, etc), second is in how it is being presented[^practical] to the public (theorists found their niche in FP and are running with it).

 [^practical]: TODO link